-Hello neighbors affected from the 2022 Montana river flooding,
+Hello, neighbors affected by the 2022 Montana River flooding,

 Our goal is to inform you, not scare you and let you benefit from our 30 plus years of experience.

-Please remember that the water in your home or business does contain contaminates from dead animals, fecal matter, fertilizers and who knows what other chemicals as it has passed through upstream of its final resting place in your home.
+Please remember that the water in your home or business does contain contaminants from dead animals, fecal matter, fertilizers, and who knows what other chemicals as it has passed through upstream of its final resting place in your home.